-Departmental Overview The Center for Teaching and Learning (CTL) serves as the campuswide nexus for supporting and engaging ladder and non-ladder faculty in efforts to enhance teaching and learning excellence and innovation.
+The Center for Teaching and Learning (CTL) serves as the campuswide nexus for supporting and engaging ladder and non-ladder faculty in efforts to enhance teaching and learning excellence and innovation.
 The CTL partners with the Colleges and Schools, with the Academic Senate, and with other academic support units that contribute to the instructional mission of the campus.
 It also engages with a wide network of faculty leaders in promoting excellence and innovation in teaching and learning through its support for the Distinguished Teaching Award, the Teaching Excellence Colloquium for faculty new to Berkeley, the Presidential Chair Fellows Curriculum Enrichment Grant Program, and the Lecturer Teaching Fellows.
 The CTL is housed in the Research, Teaching and Learning (RTL) organization under the Division of Undergraduate Education and reports to the Executive Director of RTL.
-In addition to administering major campus-wide programs in support of teaching and learning excellence, the CTL serves broadly as a campus change agent for academic issues related to teaching and learning.
-The Senior Consultant is a recognized campus expert on pedagogy and is engaged in designing, conducting and supporting instructional design and instructor development programs for campus ladder and non-ladder faculty.
-The incumbent collaborates with faculty, instructional designers and technologists and other learning experience designers from across the campus to determine needs and to develop and oversee appropriate programs, technology and learning approaches accordingly.
-The incumbent will envision and lead a program that will leverage existing active learning classrooms and DIY Media Studio to enable faculty innovation in active learning, online/hybrid learning, as well as build general support for the active learning program across campus.

-Applies advanced pedagogical expertise, faculty development concepts and knowledge of campus strategic objectives to identify needs and to design and implement curricula, programming and services for ladder and non-ladder faculty across all disciplines and at all stages of career development to improve teaching and learning outcomes, with a special focus on faculty and courses being taught in a campus designated active learning classroom.
-These include faculty teaching programs, workshops, seminars, and other faculty development activities developed in response to identified campuswide needs to better engage students through active learning and leverage teaching with technology.
+Apply advanced pedagogical expertise, faculty development concepts and knowledge of campus strategic objectives to identify needs and to design, implement, and assess programming and services for ladder and non-ladder faculty across all disciplines and at all stages of career development to improve teaching and learning outcomes

-Works collaboratively and effectively in a diverse environment with the Academic Senate, relevant senior faculty, administrators, deans and department chairs, and other academic support unit managers and staff to identify and to address campuswide faculty development needs around active learning, where analysis of situations requires an in-depth evaluation and understanding of pedagogy theory and practice, the campus academic culture and campus-wide teaching and learning strategies and objectives.
+Work collaboratively and effectively in a diverse environment with relevant senior faculty, administrators, deans and department chairs, staff colleagues, and other academic support units to identify and to address campus-wide faculty development needs related to digital learning, where analysis of situations requires an in-depth evaluation and understanding of pedagogy theory and practice, the campus academic culture and existing teaching and learning strategies and objectives

-Provides direct consultation and classroom observation to faculty to support design of syllabi, determine methods for delivery of course content, including effective use of technology, and to address common classroom challenges.
+Provide direct consultation and classroom observation to faculty to support design of syllabi, determine appropriate methods for delivery of course content, including effective use of technology, and to address common classroom challenges

-Cultivates contacts with ladder and non-ladder faculty engaged in innovative use of technology to enhance learning and actively works to identify and disseminate the most successful practices.
+Cultivate contacts with ladder and non-ladder faculty engaged in innovative use of technology to enhance learning.

 May provide professional development guidance to other staff members, other campus units and/or project team participants.

-Develops digital resources (video exemplars, templates, guide, etc.) and utilizes appropriate technology platforms to disseminate information to enhance the teaching and learning environment often in partnership with other campus academic support units.
+Develop resources (e.g., video exemplars, templates, guides) and utilize appropriate technology platforms to disseminate information to enhance the teaching and learning environment often in partnership with other campus academic support units.

-Identifies and develops appropriate digital and nondigital tools to create faculty communities focused on teaching and active learning broadly and on targeted areas of interest within sub-groups of faculty.
+Develop and facilitate faculty programs or communities focused on digital pedagogy broadly and on targeted areas of interest within sub-groups (e.g., department or discipline) of faculty.

 Professional Development and Other Duties

-Advanced analytical skills to conduct analysis and develop recommendations, demonstrating organization and problem-solving skills.
+Advanced ability to conduct analysis, develop recommendations, and solve problems.

-Advanced knowledge of curriculum design, pedagogy and faculty development concepts.
+Deep knowledge of the science of learning, curriculum design, and concepts in pedagogy and faculty development.

-Advanced understanding of the academic culture of a research university, and ways in which this position can enhance a teaching culture within a research university.
+Advanced understanding of the academic culture of a public research university, and the ways in which this position can enhance a teaching culture within a public/research university.

-Superior verbal, written and interpersonal communication skills and advanced presentation skills.
+Superior verbal and written communication, excellent interpersonal skills, and advanced facilitation skills.

-Experience designing effective active learning activities and assisting faculty who are transitioning to active learning strategies.
+Demonstrated experience designing effective digital learning activities and assisting faculty who are transitioning to digital learning strategies or modalities.

-Advanced degree in a related area and/or equivalent experience/training
+Advanced degree in a related area or equivalent combination of experience and education.

-Salary & Benefits $90,000 - $110,000 annually For information on the comprehensive benefits package offered by the University visit:
+Hiring Range: $90,000 - $105,000 annually.
+Commensurate with experience.
+For information on the comprehensive benefits package offered by the University visit: